Katie Piper: Personal life

 Near the end of 2009, she established a charity, the Katie Piper Foundation, aimed at raising awareness of the plight of victims of burns and other disfigurement injuries; the charity also campaigns for the specialist treatment Piper received, such as the after-care scheme undertaken in France, to be more widely available to patients in Britain.

 Following her recovery and the establishment of the Katie Piper Foundation, Piper again moved out of the family home and returned to living alone in London, a process documented in episodes of Katie: My Beautiful Face; she later moved to live with her partner Richard Sutton, a carpenter.
-On 14 March 2014, she gave birth to their first child, Belle Elizabeth.
+On 14 March 2014, she gave birth to their first child.
 In December 2014, she announced her engagement to Sutton.
 They married on 6 November 2015.
-On 13 December 2017, she gave birth to their second child, Penelope Diane.
+On 13 December 2017, she gave birth to their second child.
 Piper turned to Christianity after the attack.